ProductBeacon Research · Pre-Call Briefing Pack

 State of Cyber 2026: Pre-Call Briefing Pack

-Three Pattern Claims, three buyer choices, and the falsifiable tests to interrogate them.
+The load-bearing Pattern Claims and buyer choices across the whole of State of Cyber 2026, with the falsifiable tests to interrogate them.
 A 60-minute pre-read for analyst and operator calls with Yohay Etsion.

 What this is

 This pack is the analyst pre-read for a 60-minute call.
-Each Pattern Claim names a 2026 thesis, cites the public evidence, and ends with a falsifiable test that turns into the call agenda.
+It carries the nine load-bearing Pattern Claims of the report, organized as two fronts of one thesis.
+Each claim names a 2026 thesis, cites the public evidence, and ends with a falsifiable test that turns into the call agenda.
 Read it once before the call.
-Bring the questions in §6 to sharpen the hour.
+Bring the questions near the end to sharpen the hour.

 Pattern Claim 1: The DSPM Absorption Chain